 Why We Love Small Ceiling Fans

-A Small Ceiling Fan for Every Style
+A Small Ceiling Fan for Every Style & Theme

-Choosing the Best Small Ceiling Fans
+How to Choose the Best Small Ceiling Fan

 The first thing to consider with a small-blade ceiling fan is, of course, its size.
 These ceiling fan options have a much smaller blade span than you are used to, but you will still want to measure your room to make sure the ceiling can properly accommodate one of these fans.
 With measuring tape in hand, look for the width, diameter and height your space can accommodate.
 You'll also want to decide if your new fan will mount flush with the base of the ceiling or if it needs to extend with the help of a downrod.
 Keep in mind ceilings higher than a standard 8-feet will likely require a downrod.
 Consider using the Ceiling Fan Size Guide to help you gauge the best ceiling fan for your exact application.
 You'll also want to take note of the fan's CFM metrics to ensure it will help move the amount of air you are expecting it to.
 And finally, with size dimensions mapped out, you're ready to refine your choices by color, finishes and special features.
 If you have any questions about the small ceiling fans featured here, please call our fan experts at 877.445.4486.